 Records technicians are generally responsible for maintaining accurate confidential records – both computerized and hard copies.
 They are typically employed in the health care/medical field, though they do work in a wide range of fields.
 The position may be part-time or full-time and is generally within traditional business hours.

 Those in this position typically work on their own within an administrative/office setting, but may also work on teams.
 Education requirements are not strict, as many…Read more

 Records Technician Tasks

-Run background checks.
+- Run background checks.

 - Maintain files and logs.

 - Mail offense reports to insurance companies.